Archive for Cookies

 For the base cookie dough, I used a recipe from Nick Malgieri’s Perfect Light Desserts (thanks to David Lebovitz for the find).
 As promised, they were chewy but not tough, cakey, or soggy (things that characterize most low-fat cookies).
 They obviously don’t taste as buttery as traditional cookies, but no one will know they’re “healthy.”
 BTW, my favorite low-fat oatmeal cookies are the florentines from Chocolate and the Art of Low-Fat Desserts by Alice Medrich, but that’s another post.
 Now those taste buttery.

 In the end, the six-spice cookies were good, but the five-spice ones were better.
-The latter reminded me of my childhood—of dim sum with my grandparents and my mom’s home cooking.
+The latter reminded me of my childhood: dim sum with my grandparents and my mom’s home cooking.
 They had an earthy taste, and five-spice powder works so well in desserts that I’m going to keep substituting it for cinnamon.
 It’s really good in coffee fruitcake, for example.
 Next experiment?
 My morning oatmeal.

 The six-spice cookies had a little bit of heat, and I like that concept too.
-The point isn’t to make dessert taste like hot sauce, but just to give your mouth a little sensation.
+The point isn’t to make dessert taste like hot sauce, but to give your mouth a little sensation.
 I have an idea for another cayenne pepper dessert (not with chocolate though; that combination’s been played out enough).
-Stay tuned for that, if I get a chance to bake more. :-)
+Stay tuned for that, if I get a chance to bake more. 🙂

 P.S.
 I’m on Twitter.
 Come find me at twitter.com/sugoodsweets.
 It is Ruth Reichl’s fault.
 I saw her there and realized how fun it is.